tonysneed/Kliant.AspNetCore-Angular/Exercises/07-Angular Architecture/Angular-Arch.ReadMe.md

     ```

 5. Add an app folder to src and create an index.html file there.
-    - Add the following content:
+    - Add the following content.
+    - COPY the file to dist/app folder.

     ```html
     <!DOCTYPE html>